ssugar/Blog/_posts/Fabric/2024-06-27-FastAIMLModelInFabric.md

 ## Conclusion

 As we wrap up this technical walkthrough, you're now equipped with the knowledge to train and deploy a fastai vision model in Microsoft Fabric that can differentiate between pangolins and armadillos - or other creatures if you change the search terms :smiley:.

-This journey through the intricacies of machine learning within Microsoft's powerful platform has shown that with the right tools and guidance, creating precise and efficient models is within reach.
-We hope this blog has illuminated the path for your own projects and inspired you to leverage fastai and Microsoft Fabric for your machine learning endeavors.
-Happy modeling, and may your data always steer you towards insightful discoveries!
+This journey through the intricacies of deep learning within Microsoft Fabric has shown that with the right tools and guidance, creating precise and efficient models is within reach.
+We hope this blog has illuminated the path for your own projects and inspired you to leverage fastai and Microsoft Fabric for your deep learning endeavors.